 how to adjust camber on a chevy truck

-Step two: Measure the existing cumber
+Step 2: Measure the existing number

 To do so, you need to ensure your truck tires are pointed straight.
 Regulate the wheel pressure to the truck producer’s provisions.
 Have you forgotten the specifications?
 You can find them easily on your user manual or the tire placard usually mounted on the driver’s side door.

 After adjusting the pressure, attach the camber gauge either to the wheel or spindle.
 This depends on the user’s instructions.
 Next, turn the gauge until the bubble shows that it is level.
 The caliper’s central component should align perfectly with the center of the hub.
-For more details check the video.
+For more details, check the video.

 You need to get everything correct at this stage because any crooked readings will screw measurements and hinder the results.
 So, the tire should all be straight, and the camber reading must align perfectly.

-Step three: Remove the tires
+Step 3: Remove the tires

 Next, we will work on the control arms of the front wheels.
 At the bare minimum, you need a wrench set car jack; these two are necessary.
 Additionally, you might need gloves to protect your hands.
 You might also need a mat for kneeling on.
 Start by loosening the hub cap if your truck wheels have a cover.
 Use a flat tip to pry and unfasten the cover and remove it.